gatsbyjs/gatsby/docs/tutorial/wordpress-source-plugin-tutorial.md

 ## Rendering the blog posts to `index.js`

-Now that you've created GraphQL queries that pull in the data you want, we'll use that second query to create a list of sorted blogpost titles on your site's homepage.
+Now that you've created GraphQL queries that pull in the data you want, you'll use that second query to create a list of sorted blogpost titles on your site's homepage.
 Here is what your `index.js` should look like:

 ```jsx:title=src/pages/index.js
 import React from "react"